 If you’re a bit of a mindless consumer when you’re out, shopping and buying lots of new clothing and accessories for your wardrobe, well this week we’re going to change all that.
-Hopefully we are going to turn you into a more conscious consumer when it comes to fashion.
+Hopefully we are going to turn you into a more conscious consumer when it comes to fashion; in particular, Fast Fashion.

 Melinda advises brands and retailers on responsible business and supply chain strategy, social and environmental risks, communications, partnerships, and sourcing.
 The Fashion Revolution is a global movement calling for greater transparency in the fashion industry and Fashion Revolution Week runs from April 24th-30th 2017.